-Since September 30, 2003, we have made sixteen new loans and investments totaling \$243.3 million.
-These new investments include seven bridge loans for \$96.9 million, seven mezzanine loans for \$134.3 million and two preferred equity investments for \$12.1 million.
+Since September 30, 2003, we have made ten new loans and investments totaling \$99.3 million.
+These new investments include five bridge loans for \$43.9 million, three mezzanine loans for \$43.3 million and two preferred equity investments for \$12.1 million.

-In relation to three mezzanine loans originated in December 2003, we entered into a temporary repurchase agreement arrangement with a financial institution.
-On December 23, 2003, we executed a \$150 million repurchase agreement with a three-year term with interest based on LIBOR with this financial institution.
-In January 2004, the financing for the three mezzanine loans transferred to this facility.
+In relation to a mezzanine loan originated in December 2003, we have entered into a temporary repurchase agreement arrangement with a financial institution that has advanced us 62.5% of this loan at an interest rate of LIBOR plus 2.50%.
+We are currently in negotiations with this financial institution to execute a \$150 million repurchase agreement with a proposed three-year term with interest based on LIBOR.

-Since September 30, 2003, the following seven investments contributed to us by Arbor Commercial Mortgage, totaling \$61.2 million, were repaid in full, including all current and deferred interest, prior to maturity: the Holiday Inn Convention Center bridge loan (\$4.7 million), the Park Place Apartments preferred equity investment (\$3.9 million), the Vermillion Apartments bridge loan (\$18.8 million), Carlton Arms Apartments mezzanine loan (\$4.0 million), the Devonshire Apartments preferred equity investment (\$2.5 million), the Emerald Bay bridge loan (\$15.4 million) and the Dylan Hotel bridge loan (\$11.9 million).

-In addition, a \$2.5 million mezzanine loan was repaid in connection with a refinancing in October 2003 and replaced with a \$4.8 million bridge loan made by us.
-A \$10.0 million preferred equity investment was also repaid in connection with a refinancing in December 2003 and replaced with a mezzanine loan for \$30.0 million, also made by us.
-All the initial assets contributed by Arbor Commercial Mortgage and substantially all the assets currently in our portfolio do not include prepayment protection which may result in prepayments on these loans occurring prior to their scheduled maturity date.
-We intend to structure loans that we originate in the future to provide for prepayment protection.
+Since September 30, 2003, the following six investments contributed to us by Arbor Commercial Mortgage, totaling \$49.3 million, were repaid in full, including all current and deferred interest, prior to maturity: the Holiday Inn Convention Center bridge Ioan (\$4.7 million), the Park Place Apartments preferred equity investment (\$3.9 million), the Vermillion Apartments bridge Ioan (\$18.8 million), Carlton Arms Apartments mezzanine Ioan (\$4.0 million), the Devonshire Apartments preferred equity investment (\$2.5 million) and the Emerald Bay bridge Ioan (\$15.4 million).
+All the initial assets contributed by Arbor Commercial Mortgage and substantially all the assets currently in our portfolio do not include prepayment protection which may result in prepayments on these Ioans occurring prior to their scheduled maturity date.
+We intend to structure Ioans that we originate in the future to provide for prepayment protection.
 If successful, we will be able to retain assets in our portfolio on a longer term basis.